schulz-m/schulz-m.github.io/_posts/2016-08-22-short-introduction-catkin-pkg.md

 ## Introduction

-The basic structure of a catkin package is very simple, there are two configuration files: the first one `package.xml` is to describe the meta-information about the dependencies [(wiki)](http://wiki.ros.org/catkin/package.xml), the second one `CMakeLists.txt` is the usual configuration file for the CMake build system [(wiki)](http://wiki.ros.org/catkin/CMakeLists.txt).
+The basic structure of a catkin package is very simple, there are two configuration files: the first one, `package.xml`, is to describe the meta-information about the dependencies [(wiki)](http://wiki.ros.org/catkin/package.xml), the second one `CMakeLists.txt` is the usual configuration file for the CMake build system [(wiki)](http://wiki.ros.org/catkin/CMakeLists.txt).
 Despite the supposingly clear XML and CMake commands I have found some of them to be rather confusing for regular day to day package building in C++, so this post tries to clear some confusion with these configurations in the context of building in a devel space.

 ## Example Packages

 We will consider three example packages for this post:

-* `header_only_package`: Where nothing gets compiled and solely provides headers
+* `header_only_package`: Nothing gets compiled and solely provides headers
 * `normal_package`: Simply uses standard components to build a node
 * `combined_package`: Builds a node that is dependent on the other two packages